-- 430.1 The principal use of the subject property shall be an agriculture operation as defined by this Ordinance. - Farm-support business operation shall be operated as an accessory use to a permitted agricultural operation that contains a minimum of ten (10) acres of land that existed at the enactment date of this Zoning Ordinance. - For the purposes of this section, a "agricultural operation" consists of an area of land employed by a farmer as a single economic agricultural enterprise, regardless of the number of contiguous parcels, plots, or tracts comprising such an enterprise. - All land, structures, and site improvements (such as parking, outdoor storage areas, storm water management facilities and septic system) used exclusively by the farm-support business operation shall occupy a total area of less than one-half (1/2) acre of land area and, where possible, be located on soils that are not prime agricultural soils (Class I, II, and III soils). - The land area of the farm-support business operation is not be permitted to be subdivided from the farm property. - 430.6 Structures or portions of structures for the exclusive use of the farm-support business operation shall not exceed two thousand five hundred (2,500) square feet of gross floor area. - 430.7 Structures or portions of structures for the exclusive use of the farm-support business operation shall comply with the principal use set-backs and be located no closer to the road than the existing dwelling on the property. - The farm-support business operation shall be conducted and owned by the resident farmer living on the property and with the knowledge and approval of the owner of the property, if they are not the same person. - Employees of the farm-support business operation shall be limited not more than three (3) full-time of which one (1) may be non-residents of the farm.
-Employees includes the property owners and business owner, partner, and/or officer that perform the duties of an employee. - 430.10 When there is a change in the ownership of the farm, the continuation of the farm-support business operation shall be subject to review by the Zoning Officer, and if the use of the same character, the Zoning Officer will issue a zoning permit.
+- 430.1 The principal use of the subject property shall be an agriculture operation as defined by this Ordinance. - Farm-support business operation shall be operated as an accessory use to a permitted agricultural operation that contains a minimum of ten (10) acres of land that existed at the enactment date of this Zoning Ordinance. - For the purposes of this section, a "agricultural operation" consists of an area of land employed by a farmer as a single economic agricultural enterprise, regardless of the number of contiguous parcels, plots, or tracts comprising such an enterprise. - All land, structures, and site improvements (such as parking, outdoor storage areas, storm water management facilities and septic system) used exclusively by the farm-support business operation shall occupy a total area of less than one-half (1/2) acre of land area and, where possible, be located on soils that are not prime agricultural soils (Class I, II, and III soils). - The land area of the farm-support business operation is not be permitted to be subdivided from the farm property. - 430.6 Structures or portions of structures for the exclusive use of the farm-support business operation shall not exceed two thousand five hundred (2,500) square feet of gross floor area. - 430.7 Structures or portions of structures for the exclusive use of the farm-support business operation shall comply with the principal use set-backs and be located no closer to the road than the existing dwelling on the property. - 430.8 The farm-support business operation shall be conducted and owned by the resident farmer living on the property and with the knowledge and approval of the owner of the property, if they are not the same person. - There may be a maximum of three full-time employees in the farm-support business operation, with a maximum of two non-residents included in that number.
+An employee shall include any property owner, business owner, partner and/or officer who performs the duties of an employee.
+(Amended by Ordinance No. 22-01, 08/01/22)

+When there is a change in the ownership of the farm, the continuation of the farm-support business operation shall be subject to review by the Zoning Officer, and if the use of the same character, the Zoning Officer will issue a zoning permit.
 If in the opinion of the Zoning Officer the farm-support business operation no longer meets the original criteria and order issued by the Zoning Hearing Board as part of the special exception application, the existing permit will no longer be valid and the new landowner will have to reapply for a special exception application.